DirectRTX/Simple-Ad-Network/README.md

 ### Create A Web Hosting Account

 Go to StableHost and signup for the cheapest plan.
 After creating your account, they will provide you with your nameservers.
 Nameservers are used to point a domain name to the server it's hosted.
 So, go back to the company you registered your domain name with and change the nameservers for your domain to the ones provided by StableHost.

+### Signup at DirectRTX.com

+Go to DirectRTX.com and create an account.
+It's simple and doesn't even require email verification.

+Once you've created your account, you'll need to login and do 2 things.
+Make sure you pay attention here:

+1. Go to the "My Links" section and you'll see your unique link.
+In that link is a 6 digit number.
+Write down that number.
+You're going to be using it in the next section.